kjav/drumtabs/README.md

 # drumtabs
-vc for some drum tabs
+Version control for some drum tabs.

 wp_* indicates that a tab is a work in progress.